AyanAnees/volunteer-webapp-sd29/ProjectContext.md

 - Initial context file creation
 - Created fix-remaining-attribution.sh to address inconsistent naming issues
 - Updated .mailmap file to use GitHub usernames consistently
-- Added run-fix-remaining.bat for Windows execution
+- Added run-fix-remaining.bat for Windows execution using Git Bash
+- Created Fix-RemainingAttribution.ps1 as a PowerShell alternative

 ## Next Steps
 1. Run the fix-remaining-attribution.sh script to fix the detected issues